Czech PM Necas wins confidence vote, passes tax hikes

-PRAGUE Czech Prime Minister Petr Necas won a confidence vote in parliament and pushed through tax rises and pension reform on Wednesday after quelling a rebellion that threatened to bring down his centre-right government.
+PRAGUE Czech Prime Minister Petr Necas won a confidence vote in parliament and pushed through tax rises on Wednesday after quelling a rebellion that threatened to bring down his centre-right government.

 The lower house voted to raise value-added and income taxes in a move aimed at narrowing the budget deficit next year after a group of dissenting backbenchers in Necas's Civic Democratic Party dropped their opposition to the legislation.

-The rebellion was the biggest challenge to his two-year rule and followed defections and coalition rifts that had steadily stripped his government of its majority in the 200-seat lower house.
+The rebellion was the biggest challenge to Necas's two-year rule because it followed defections and coalition rifts that had steadily stripped his government of its majority in the 200-seat lower house.

-His victory removes an immediate danger for the government but its weak position is likely to continue to complicate policymaking.
+His victory removes an immediate danger for the government but its weak standing is likely to continue to complicate policymaking.

 "This is one of the votes that confirms confidence in the government and allows it to set a state budget that respects a deficit below 3 percent of GDP and that also includes pro-growth measures," Necas said.